PowerDNS/draft-dnsop-nsec-ttl/draft-vandijk-dnsop-nsec-ttl.md

 Where [@!RFC4035] says:

-> The TTL value for any NSEC RR SHOULD be the same as the minimum TTL value field in the zone SOA RR.
+> The TTL value for each NSEC RR SHOULD be the same as the minimum TTL value field in the zone SOA RR.

 This is updated to say: